 While water sports and relaxing cruises are popular things to do here, I suggest spending time in museums and exploring the adjoined cities.

 Newcastle is the perfect base, complete with Tyne Bridge (it’s like crossing through a portal) and stately Newcastle Castle.
 Victorian buildings line the streets alongside the Theatre Royal and City Hall, both places offering concerts and performance arts.
+You can enjoy some great days out in Tyne & Wear too.

 Learn about the city’s long history at St. Nicholas’ Cathedral or tackle the lengthy Hadrian’s Wall Path.
 If you like to wander, like me, I suggest meandering through the Quayside district as it’s teeming with restored historic buildings and Victoria Tunnel; a coal transportation line turned underground tourist attraction.